Skip to main content

 • Governance and Voting Access: Granting token holders rights to participate in governance, adding value by involving users in project decisions.

-• Burning Mechanisms: Processes that reduce circulating supply to help counter inflation and support long-term token value.
+• Burning Mechanisms: Processes reducing circulating supply to counter inflation.

 2. Economic Agents

-• Agent Roles: Identify key roles such as investors, validators, liquidity providers, and users.
-Assess each role's impact on the ecosystem and incentives for participation.
+• Agent Roles: Identify key roles (investors, validators, liquidity providers, users) and their impact on the ecosystem.

-• Contributions and Dependencies: Determine how each agent type contributes to the economy and if any dependencies could impact stability.
+• Contributions and Dependencies: Assess how each role contributes and whether dependencies create risks.

-• Incentive Alignment: Check that incentives promote behaviors aligned with long-term project goals, balancing stability and growth.
+• Incentive Alignment: Confirm incentives promote long-term goals, balancing growth and stability.

 Part 3.
 Allocation and Distribution